This is a listing of the deities and individuals associated with the Faith of the Seven in A Song of Ice and Fire.

 Septon BernardA Septon appointed by Unwin Peake to replace Septon Eustace.
 He also happened to be a descendant of the sister of Unwin's great-grandfather.

 - Cool and Unusual Punishment: Gelded for his conspiracy and forced to walk barefoot from King's Landing to Oldtown with his junk hanging from his neck.
+He spent the rest of his days as a scribe of the Faith under a vow of silence.

 - The Fundamentalist: Claimed to have conspired against the Rogare family for being foreigners who worshipped strange gods.